nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 * `payment-request` REQUIRED: Original payment request according to [payment-request-schema.json](payment-request-schema.json)
 * `transaction_data_hashes_alg` OPTIONAL: String representing the hash algorithm identifier used to calculate the hash of the payment request.
 "Hash Name String" column in the [IANA "Named Information Hash Algorithm"](https://www.iana.org/assignments/named-information/named-information.xhtml).
 Default value is `sha-256`.
-* `a2pay` REQUIRED: A2Pay' as base64 URL encoded SD-JWT containing the matching hash of the payment request given in `payment-request` claim within the key-binding JWT.
+* `a2pay` REQUIRED: A2Pay' as base64 URL encoded SD-JWT containing the matching hash of the payment request given in `payment-request` claim within the key-binding JWT (see OpenID4VP section B4.5 [^openid4vp]).

 The JWT must be signed by the PSP' using the key belonging to the relying party access certificate issued by a Relying Party Access Certificate Authority (CA) described in ARF section 6.4[^arf] and ARF Annex 2 A.2.3.27 Topic 27[^arf_annex2].